-Travelling can be a wonderful way to completely submerge yourself in another lifestyle and experience the world.
+Traveling can be a wonderful way to completely submerge yourself in another lifestyle and experience the world.
 Finding the funds throughout those travels, though, can seem intimidating at first.
-Luckily, there’s a number of ways that you can do just that!
+Luckily, there are a number of ways that you can do just that!

 1. Be an ESL Teacher

-One easy method to make money while in other countries is to teach English as a second language.
-It may require you to have a license for some positions, it’s required in every situation.
+One easy method to make money while in other countries is to teach English as a second language and the many teachers one comes across while traveling in SE Asia are a good proof of that.
+It may require you to have a license for some positions.

 2. Agricultural Work

 Seasonal agricultural workers are found all across the globe.
 It’s often that travelers get temporary jobs gathering produce on a farm, only to move on when it’s time to leave again.
 It may not be the easiest work every time, but it will bring satisfaction you can only gain by having done a hard day’s work.

 Lifestyle or travel blogging is another great way to make money off of your travels.
 One can do this by either finding a job with a blog that already exists or by creating one of your own.

 Once it starts getting traction (ie. traffic and engagement), you can register in places such as Get Blogged that connect brands with bloggers, start applying to assignments to get the word out about their products and services and earn an income while doing so.
 Have a look at our media kit to see some of the brands and DMOs we have partnered up with throughout the years.

 4. Become an Au Pair